Asoke26/Simpli-Squared/README.md

 System requires a restart to re-initialize these variables.

+Note :
-* Schema with referential integrity can be found here.
+Schema with referential integrity can be found here.
 Data should be inserted following dependency.
 https://github.com/Asoke26/Simpli-Squared/blob/main/join-order-benchmark/schema-with-referential-integrity.sql